Creating your first grid

 To allow users to search for specific items in the grid, you can use filters.

-How will it look like in the admin panel?
+What will it look like in the admin panel?

 What about filtering by fields of related entities?
 For instance if you would like to filter your suppliers by their country of origin, which is a property of the associated address entity.